 Where and When

-Perhaps the most important component of the Workshop is the professional development the students take part in.
+Perhaps the most important component of the Workshop is the professional development that the students take part in.

 Practical, honest discussions about getting internships, getting into graduate school, and career options with a PhD in astronomy or physics.